Economic geography of the United Kingdom

 The economic geography of the United Kingdom reflects its high position in the current economic league tables, as well as reflecting its long history as a trading nation and as an imperial power.
 This in turn was built on exploitation of natural resources such as coal and iron ore.

 Much has changed since Bevan's speech (below) in 1945, with the coalfields largely deserted and the Empire relinquished.
 With its dominant position gone, the UK economic geography is increasingly shaped by the one constant: it is a trading nation.

+Regions

+Between 1998 and 2024, the UK economy grew by 41%, with the economies of Scotland (38%), Wales (40%) and Northern Ireland (38%) growing at varying rates.

+The GDP of each area of the UK varies tremendously, with London having 10 times the GDP of Northern Ireland in 2022; while London and the South East of England made up over a third of the national GDP, Northern Ireland, Wales and the North East of England combined made up less than a sixth.

+The GDP per capita showed similar variations with London having a GDP per head of £56,000 compared with the North East of England at £23,000 in 2024.

+Different regions also see different rates of unemployment; in early 2024, the average UK unemployment rate was 4.3%, ranging from the East Midlands at 5.6% to Northern Ireland at 2.1%.